simsim314/CatForce/README.md

 Another major advantage of this approach is parallelization (which is much harder to implement in tree depth search).

 **NOTE** As LifeAPI CatForce as well is working on 64x64 torus, and uses 64 longs to contain state.
 So it will works twice faster on 64 bit machines.
-The torues center is (0, 0) and left upper corner is (-32, -32) and lower right corner is (31,31).
+The torus center is (0, 0) and left upper corner is (-32, -32) and lower right corner is (31,31).
 It has the same Y axis as golly (y up is negative).
 X axis is as usual (left negative rigth positive).

 Usage
 --